rbiegacz/Programming/README.md

 This repo contains various exercises related to different parallel programming paradigms _parallel_ folder contains examples for programs implemented according to CPU, CUDA, OpenCL, OpenMP, MPI paradigms.

+EXECUTION:

+Enter _parallel_ folder and run 'make all' command.

+WHAT IS PARALLELISM?

 If you are not familiarized with parallel programming concepts then I would recommend you take a look on the following courses:
 - https://www.pluralsight.com/courses/cpp-high-performance-computing (Pluralsight course)
 - https://www.udacity.com/course/intro-to-parallel-programming--cs344 (Udacity course)